 In May, the Global Times (a tabloid outlet of the CCP’s People’s Daily) described the law as a “remedy” and argued that Hong Kong’s “return to the Chinese mainland” had been “problematic.”
 The Global Times also reported that the then draft legislation – formalized on July 30 – was necessary to uphold the One Country, Two Systems policy and argued that the laws in question were “a move aimed at preventing external forces from meddling in H.K. affairs”.

-While the plight of the pro-democracy movement in Hong Kong may see this recent development as a major setback, the movement’s real challenge lies in September 2020 when Legislative Council elections are expected.
-Given the positive performance of pro-democracy parties in the 2019 Local Elections, where pro-democracy candidates won 17 out of 18 District Councils, the expectations around September 2020 should be somewhat similar.
+The law is set to take effect on July 1 which coincides with the anniversary of the handover of 1997 – clearly Beijing’s intention.
+While the plight of the pro-democracy movement in Hong Kong may see this recent development as a major setback, the movement’s real challenge lies in September 2020 when Legislative Council elections will be held.
+Given the positive performance of pro-democracy parties in the 2019 Local Elections, where pro-democracy candidates won 17 out of 18 District Councils, the expectations for September 2020 should be somewhat similar.

 The prospects for a completely independent Hong Kong are highly unlikely.
 The economy is too small, Chinese assets in Hong Kong have increased steadily over the last five years, and the SAR has a porous border with China.
 However, it is also unlikely that the memory of Chinese interference in Hong Kong will be forgotten.
-The largest civic demonstrations the SAR has ever seen in its small history won’t be forgotten easily.
-The attempts to control what the SAR can and can not say about Beijing, the huge swell of pro-democracy sentiment and the international community’s support will also be hard for Hong Kong people to forget.
+The largest civic demonstrations the SAR has ever seen in its history won’t be forgotten.
+The attempts to control what the SAR can and can not say about Beijing, the huge swell of pro-democracy sentiment and the international community’s support will also be hard for Hong Kong citizens to forget.